suPAR as a biomarker for infectious diseases

-In general, the suPAR level is slightly elevated in patients with infectious diseases, and in all infectious diseases studied, an elevated suPAR level is associated with a poorer prognosis.
-In infectious diseases, the diagnostic value of suPAR is weak, but instead it has a prognostic value.
+In general, the suPAR level is elevated in patients with infectious diseases.
+In all infectious diseases studied, an elevated suPAR level is associated with a poorer prognosis.
+In infectious diseases the prognostic value of suPAR is strong.

 In patients with HIV infection, it was demonstrated that the suPAR level is slightly elevated and increases with the disease stage (WHO criteria).
-The first study of suPAR in HIV showed that suPAR was at least as strong a prognostic marker of the natural progression of HIV as CD4 and viral load1.
+The first study of suPAR in HIV showed that suPAR was at least as strong a prognostic marker of the natural progression of HIV, as CD4 and viral load1.
 Antiretroviral therapy (ART) causes a decrease in suPAR of about 17%2.
-However, after 5 years of treatment, the patients’ suPAR level is still higher than in healthy controls2.
+However, after five years of treatment, the patients’ suPAR level is still higher than in healthy controls2.
 Side effects of treatment are associated with higher suPAR levels3.
-In addition to the correlation with virological and immunological effects of the infection, the suPAR level correlates with age, metabolic syndrome, smoking, and low muscle mass4.
-In HIV patients with ARTinduced viral suppression, suPAR is a superior and independent predictor of non-AIDS events comorbidities (e.g. cardiovascular and renal diseases).
+In addition to correlating with virological and immunological effects of the infection, the suPAR level correlates with age, metabolic syndrome, smoking, and low muscle mass4.
+In HIV patients with ART-induced viral suppression, suPAR is a superior and independent predictor of non-AIDS-related comorbidities (e.g. cardiovascular and renal diseases).

-In patients with sepsis5-7, it has been found that the suPAR level is of some diagnostic value, as it increases with seriousness of sepsis and is frequently above 10 ng/mL in patients with impaired organ function8,9.
+In patients with sepsis5-7, it has been found that the suPAR level is of some diagnostic value, as it increases with the seriousness of sepsis and frequently is above 10 ng/mL in patients with impaired organ function8,9.
 However, most studies show that CRP and procalcitonin (PCT) are better diagnostic markers of bacterial sepsis, whereas suPAR is the best prognostic marker6,10.
-In a later cohort it was shown and validated that suPAR in combination with the APACHE score can improve the risk stratification of patients with sepsis11.
+In a later cohort, it was validated that suPAR in combination with the APACHE score can improve risk stratification of patients with sepsis11.

 The suPAR level is elevated in hepatitis B patients with hepatic fibrosis compared to patients with no or mild fibrosis.
 Thus, suPAR may be useful for identification of hepatitis B patients with significant fibrosis12.

-In malaria, suPAR has been studied in children, adults, and pregnant women.
+suPAR has been studied in children, adults, and pregnant women with malaria.
 In children, a doubling of the suPAR level is observed, which decreases back to a normal level following 14 days of effective treatment18.
-In adult patients with malaria and acute renal damage, suPAR was associated with severity of the renal damage and was higher in patients who subsequently needed dialysis19.
-In pregnant women infected with malaria, a high suPAR level is associated with low birth weight of the baby20.
+In adult patients with malaria and acute renal damage, suPAR was associated with the severity of the renal damage and was higher in patients who subsequently needed dialysis19.
+For pregnant women infected with malaria, a high suPAR level is associated with the low birth weight of the baby20.